havugifelix/havugifelix/README.md

 Hi 👋 My name is Felix Havugimana
 =================================

-Ph.D Student and Doctoral Research Assitant
+Ph.D Candidate and Doctoral Research Assitant
 -----------------------------------------------

 My research interests are in areas of Applied ML/DL, Computer Vision, and Time-series data analysis